ray66rus/hash_cache/README.md

 #### Build dependencies

-`hash_snapshot` library depends on `OpenSSL` library and `Catch2` test framework.
-The easiest way to install them is to use [Vcpkg](https://github.com/microsoft/vcpkg) package manager.
+`hash_snapshot` library depends on `OpenSSL` library.
+The easiest way to install it is to use [Vcpkg](https://github.com/microsoft/vcpkg) package manager.

 To install `vcpkg`, run `Git CMD` command from Windows Start menu, and run the following commands in the console: